McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments.en.md

 +++
-description = "The Attachments shortcode displays a list of files attached to a page." title = "Attachments"
+description = "The Attachments shortcode displays a list of files attached to a page" title = "Attachments"
 +++